irenetrampoline/irenetrampoline.github.io/index.md

 For the Spring 2019 semester, I am currently a Teaching Assistant at MIT for [Machine Learning for Healthcare](http://mlhc19mit.github.io).

-At Harvard, I was awarded the [Derek Bok Center Certificate of Distinction in Teaching](https://bokcenter.harvard.edu/awards) for outstanding teaching evaluations for my work on the teaching staff of the following Harvard classes:
+At Harvard, I was awarded the [Derek Bok Center Certificate of Distinction in Teaching](https://bokcenter.harvard.edu/awards) for outstanding teaching evaluations.
+I served on the teaching staff of the following Harvard classes:
  * Algorithms and Data Structures, Jelani Nelson
  * Microeconomic Theory, Ed Glaeser
  * Multivariable Calculus, Evelyn Hu and Avi Shapiro